 Introduction

 Cycling infrastructure is experiencing an international renaissance.
-The resurgence of interest in “the local” through COVID-19 twinned with more consistent policies to decarbonise urban transport represents a turning point in international attention towards active travel and the potential for urban cycling (Nurse and Dunning, 2020, Harris and McCue, 2022).
+The resurgence of interest in “the local” through COVID-19, twinned with more consistent policies to decarbonise urban transport, represents a turning point in international attention towards active travel and the potential for urban cycling (Nurse and Dunning, 2020, Harris and McCue, 2022).
 This resurgence is able to benefit from the largesse of previous investments in car transport that provide high quality road surfaces and land use precedence for transport (Dunning and Nurse, 2020), meaning that rarely does land need to be purchased to provide cycling infrastructure.
 Unlike new train lines and motorways, the rights of public access have normally been previously secured and rarely will environmental concerns preclude expansion of cycling infrastructure.
 Planning for cycling infrastructure should, therefore, be somewhat simpler than planning many other forms of transport.

-Infrastructure planning of this kind is normally conducted by local government within a prescribed national “legal, regulatory and financial framework” (OECD, 2004).
+Infrastructure planning of this kind is normally conducted by local government within a nationally prescribed “legal, regulatory and financial framework” (OECD, 2004).
 However, there is clear evidence that a confluence of national government (e.g. fuel taxation) and local government (e.g. traffic calming) actions combine to create positive cycling conditions (Pucher and Buehler, 2008a, 2008b).
-Combined, this often means that cycling infrastructure can be highly varied within local authorities implications for spatial accessibility and inequity for residents in different locations (Mora et al., 2021, Padeiro, 2022).
-Whilst some countries apply high standards for cycling infrastructure (e.g. the Netherlands, Denmark) with clear and prescriptive design standards (Larsen, 2017b), many countries .
+This often means that cycling infrastructure can be highly varied within, and between, local authorities.
+This has implications for spatial accessibility and inequity for residents in different locations (Mora et al., 2021, Padeiro, 2022).
+Whilst some countries apply high standards for cycling infrastructure (e.g. the Netherlands, Denmark) with clear and prescriptive design standards (Larsen, 2017b), many countries do not.
 Furthermore, there can be a discrepancy between transport planners’ perceptions of cyclists’ priorities and the everyday experiences of cyclists (Marquart et al., 2020).
-Whilst there are some notable exceptions (e.g. Cresswell, 2006) there is little evidence planning infrastructure incorporates the everyday meanings of cycling that influence behaviours and levels of utilisation (Rérat, 2019).
+Whilst there are some notable exceptions (e.g. Cresswell, 2006), there is little evidence that planning infrastructure incorporates the everyday meanings of cycling that influence behaviours and levels of utilisation (Rérat, 2019).

-Planners tend to rely on research into attitudes towards cycling (e.g. local and national surveys), indicators of effective demand for cycling (e.g. traffic counts and mobile phone geospatial data analytics – see Spinney (2009) for a critique of this as transport geography) and standard design templates to plan local cycling infrastructure.
+Planners tend to rely on research into attitudes towards cycling (e.g. local and national surveys), indicators of effective demand for cycling (e.g. traffic counts and mobile phone geospatial data analytics – see Spinney (2009) for a critique of this as transport geography), and standard design templates to plan local cycling infrastructure.
 However, there is a gap in the evidence of everyday cyclist experiences in locations with limited infrastructure which could fundamentally shape these interventions.
 Whilst policymakers and transport planners tend to look to alternative, often exemplar, contexts for inspiration (i.e. the Netherlands again), they can miss the evidence that is closest; the experiences of current regular cyclists in comparable spaces.
 In this study we respond to this gap in evidence.
-Using Practice Theory, and by exploring existing cycling behaviours of everyday cyclists in Liverpool, a city with limited cycling infrastructure, we provide insights into bottom-up evidence for planning cycling infrastructure.
+Using Practice Theory, and by exploring existing behaviours of everyday cyclists in Liverpool, a city with limited cycling infrastructure, we provide insights into bottom-up evidence for planning cycling infrastructure.

 This paper makes three substantial contributions.
-First, we demonstrate the utility of a novel method for capturing cyclist behaviours in an urban context, which goes some way to address the shortcomings of other approaches as identified by Pooley et al. (2013).
-Second, through this approach, we demonstrate how the meanings of infrastructures (both those designed specifically for cycling and those repurposed or utilised) are significant for everyday cycling.
+First, we demonstrate the utility of a novel method for capturing cyclist behaviours in an urban context, which goes some way to addressing the shortcomings of other approaches as identified by Pooley et al. (2013).
+Second, through this approach, we demonstrate how the meanings of infrastructures (both those designed specifically for cycling, and those repurposed or utilised) are significant for everyday cycling.
 Thirdly, we argue that local transport planning needs to grapple with these issues in order to plan appropriate cycling infrastructure.